Contaminants in the aquatic environment and sustainable development

 Syllabus

-- Presentation of the main contaminants in the aquatic environment: chemical contaminants such as major elements, metallic trace elements, organic micropollutants (pesticides, hydrocarbons, endocrine disruptors, ...) and biological contaminants (micro-organisms, antibiotic resistance genes).
+• Presentation of the main contaminants in the aquatic environment: chemical contaminants such as major elements, trace metals, organic micropollutants (pesticides, hydrocarbons, endocrine disruptors, etc.) and biological contaminants (microorganisms, antibiotic resistance genes).

-- Focus on certain contaminants according to the aquatic environment, taking into account the hydrochemical characteristics of the water in relation to the geological and environmental contexts of the hydrological and hydrogeological basins.
+• Focus on certain contaminants depending on aquatic environments, taking into account the hydrochemical characteristics of the water in relation to the geological and environmental contexts of hydrological and hydrogeological basins.

-These lessons are illustrated through examples of current events, such as antibiotic resistance and/or research topics of the speakers
+These lessons are illustrated through examples from current events, such as antibiotic resistance and/or research topics from the speakers.

 Read more